wpilibsuite/frc-docs/source/docs/software/kinematics-and-odometry/swerve-drive-kinematics.rst

 Field-oriented drive
 ~~~~~~~~~~~~~~~~~~~~
-`Recall <docs/software/kinematics-and-odometry/intro-and-chassis-speeds:Creating a ChassisSpeeds object from field-relative speeds>`_ that a ``ChassisSpeeds`` object can be created from a set of desired field-oriented speeds.
+:ref:`Recall <docs/software/kinematics-and-odometry/intro-and-chassis-speeds:Creating a ChassisSpeeds object from field-relative speeds>` that a ``ChassisSpeeds`` object can be created from a set of desired field-oriented speeds.
 This feature can be used to get module states from a set of desired field-oriented speeds.

 .. tabs::